 With plenty of parking in the centre and all dishes priced under $25, That’s Amore is both accessible and extremely affordable.
 We note that all large pizzas in the traditional menu are half price on Tuesday to Thursday between 5pm and 6pm for ‘Pick up’ only, bringing the cost of a large pizza to under $10.

 But there’s also an incentive for families to dine in, with all children’s meals priced under $10 and free on Tuesdays, though the meals are generous enough for family sharing.
+There are also $10 lunchtime takeaway specials on pizza and pasta.

 Added to that, because That’s Amore is BYO, it’s an excellent venue for a celebrations and a great alternative for date night…that is if you remembered to book.